 Our list includes software for Windows, Linux, and Mac that provide content management, OS updates, email management, and device tracking for mobile devices.

-Here is our list of the ten best MDM solutions and tools:
+Here is our list of the ten best MDM solutions and tools for 2020:

 - AirWatch Workspace ONE Mobile device management software that can configure policies for devices remotely, automatically deploy applications, and more.